Psycho-not0078/friendly-potato/README.md

 # friendly-potato
-django server for a serving APIs.
+django server for a serving APIs